How Long Do Strawberries Last | Best Storage Tips

 If you keep my secret, this strawberry is yours. - Tsugumi Ohba #strawberry #gardening #foodstorage

-1 - Shelf Life of Strawberries at Room Temperature
+1 - How Long do Strawberries Last at Room Temperature

-Select a very clean container – refrain from using the standard plastic basket and choose a ceramic bowl or basket type container with slits that provide ventilation.
-Never use metal containers as they can stain or discolor the berries.
+- Select clean container – Choose a ceramic bowl or container with slits that provide ventilation.

-Storing technique - Place paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.
-Place the unwashed strawberries in the container and store them in the fridge but make sure you wash them before eating them.
+- Storing technique - Place paper towel on the sides and bottom of your chosen container for soaking up excess moisture that can damage your berries.

-The crisper drawer is it - If you’ve brought your strawberries home in a plastic bag, transfer them carefully to a plastic container which should be lined with paper towels to absorb moisture and label it so they don’t get crushed by other fruits in the fridge.
+- The crisper drawer is it - Transfer them to a plastic container which should be lined with paper towels to absorb moisture and label it so they don’t get crushed by other fruits in the fridge.

 - Simply cut off the strawberry from the stems